akharrou/QuickDocs/LatexDraft.md

 <br>
 <br>

--	A **pacakge** is an abstraction – of a set of commands and macros, defined in a file, that add features and functionalities *[to the LaTeX processor]* – when imported – giving you new capabilties.
+-	A **pacakge** is an abstraction – of a set of commands and macros, defined in a file, that add features and functionalities *[to the LaTeX processor]*, when imported, giving you new or enhanced capabilties.
 Packages are imported – *so to speak* – independantly from *document classes*.

 -	A *package* is defined in a ***package file*** – a file with a `.sty` extention (name), containing commands and macros, that extends LaTeX's *[processor]* capabilties.